Low-temperature heating systems are where all domestic heating systems are headed.

 Scaling in gas boilers occurs when Iron from radiators or limescale from the cold water main come into contact with the hot surface of the boiler.
 They can solidify and create a tough, insulating layer that can be very difficult to remove.

 It's said that 1mm of scale causes a 5% decrease in inefficiency.
 The more worrying aspect is that most people are unlikely to even know of this efficiency drop until they experience problems which may be much later on down the line.

 Heat transfer is a product of delta T (temperature difference).
-The wider the temperature difference between two substances, the more efficient the heat transfer, and less effective any insulating layer between them.
+The wider the temperature difference between two substances, the more efficient the heat transfer, and the less effective any insulating layer between them.
 This is called the 'heat transfer coefficient'.

 Boilers burn between 900°c and 1200°c and the lower we can get the system water temperature below this, the higher the heat transfer coefficient of our heat exchanger.

 There's plenty of information out there on heat transfer coefficients but it goes a bit beyond what we're covering here.